redecheck/example-webpages/README.md

-# Welcome to the ReDeCheck RLF Repository
+# Welcome to the ISSTA 2017 Artifact Web Page Repository

-This repository contains a collection of 26 responsive web pages collected from the URL generator http://randomusefulwebsites.com and used as part of the [ReDeCheck](https://github.com/redecheck/redecheck-tool) project.
+This repository contains a collection of 26 responsive web pages collected from the URL generator http://randomusefulwebsites.com.
 The web pages contain 33 distinct responsive layout failures, including element collisions, element protrusions, viewport protrusions, small-range layouts and wrapping elements.

 ### How do I get set up?
 Getting set up with the collection of web pages is simple.
 Just cloning the repository will leave you with a collection of directories, each corresponding to an individual web page and containing an `index.html` file and a set of resources (CSS files, images etc) used to correctly render the web page offline.